vors/psconfeu-2018-workshop/01-Bootstrap.md

 # Getting started

-To start using platyPS in your project, you would need to do a one-time bootstrapping.
+To start using platyPS in your project, you will need to do a one-time bootstrapping.
 You will get 1 markdown file for every cmdlet you have in the module and you would need to populate the documentation string in the template.